-If the physical world is a virtual reality, the observer must exist from the start, but what was observed?
-The answer isn’t much, in our terms at least.
-If the universe began as a photon plasma, physical reality began as photon events that occur on the Planck scale, of the smallest possible distance and time.
-Needless to say, this isn’t much of an observation in our terms.
+In quantum realism, the “common ancestor” behind the matter we observe and the mind that observes it is quantum reality.
+If physical reality is virtual, observation must exist from the start but what was observed?
+The answer is not much in our terms at least.
+A universe that began as a photon plasma has only photon events that occur on the smallest possible distance and time scale (Note 1).
+Needless to say, that isn’t much of an observation in our terms.

-Nagel imagined what it is like to be a bat (Nagel, 1974) but who can imagine what it is like to be a photon?
-Observation must exist from the start for a virtual reality so photons must observe on different scale.
-I can see a chair that an ant can’t see because it observes on a tiny scale, so if everything observes, consciousness as the ability to observe existed from the beginning but on an infinitesimal scale.
+Yet it is just a difference of scale.
+Nagel imagined what it is like to be a bat (Nagel, 1974) but what it is like to be a photon?
+Observation can exist from the start if photons observe on their scale.
+I see a chair that an ant can’t see because it observes on a tiny scale.
+If everything observes, consciousness as the ability to observe existed from the beginning on an infinitesimal scale.

-To observe so little so briefly seems hardly worth it to us but smallism, that facts about big things come from facts about small things (Coleman, 2006), can apply to consciousness.
-If the observer experience began small, like everything else, then macro-consciousness derives from micro-consciousness (Chalmers, 1996) (p305), which makes consciousness no longer miracle as it was always there, just not as we know it.
+To observe so little so briefly seems hardly worth it to us but smallism, that the facts about big things come from facts about small things (Coleman, 2006), can apply to consciousness too.
+If the observer experience began small, like everything else, then macro-consciousness derives from micro-consciousness (Chalmers, 1996) (p305).
+The ability to observe isn’t a miracle if it was always there, albeit not as we know it.

-That consciousness started small also answers another question, that if everything is in effect a player in a virtual universe, wouldn’t it be boring for some?
+That consciousness started small answers another question, that if everything is a player in a virtual universe, isn’t it boring for some?
 If one asked for players in a virtual universe like ours, who wants to be a rock on mars that just sits there for a million years?
 But a rock is an aggregate of molecules, so it observes on a molecular scale not a rock scale.
 On this scale, something new happens every nanosecond, so it isn’t boring at all.

-Quantum realism changes the question from how matter can observe to how quantum-scale observations became human-scale observations.
-It replaces the explanatory gap between matter and consciousness with an evolutionary gap between matter-consciousness and human-consciousness.
-The question isn’t how consciousness was added to matter but how proto-consciousness evolved into human consciousness.
-This raises the question of how brains evolved?
+Quantum realism changes the question from how dead matter can observe to how proto-consciousness evolved into our consciousness.
+It replaces the explanatory gap between matter and consciousness with an evolutionary gap between the consciousness of atoms and of us.
+The question isn’t how consciousness was added to matter but how it evolved from matter, raising the question of how brains evolved?